Battlefield 2: Gameplay

-Battlefield 2 is a sequel to Battlefield Vietnam, with many changes to the popular gameplay of the original.
-Many of these new gameplay features were added to the game with teamwork and collaboration in mind.
+Battlefield 2 is a sequel to Battlefield Vietnam and introduces several modifications to the gameplay mechanics of its predecessor.
+Several new gameplay features emphasize teamwork and collaboration.
 The new game engine includes improved physics, dynamic lighting, and more realistic material penetration.

 Battlefield 2 is a multiplayer video game played via the Internet or on a local area network.
 A single-player mode with three difficulty levels is included.
 Both player modes use the same maps and use Battlefield's conquest game mode.
 Single-player mode allows 16 computer-controlled players while Internet mode allows up to 64 players.
 Players can choose to play as the United States Marine Corps, the People's Liberation Army, or the "Middle Eastern Coalition".
 Additional factions are playable through the expansion packs, such as the European Union.
 Progress in the game is made via promotions which allow additional weapons to be unlocked.
 By playing the game on ranked servers, players are able to add to their global player statistics.
 These statistics are used to award promotions and other achievements.

-In Battlefield 2, players are divided into two opposing teams (which factions they represent is dependent upon the map).
-The key objective in Battlefield 2 is to reduce the opposing teams tickets.
-Tickets represent an army's ability to reinforce their position on the battlefield; each team has only a limited supply of tickets, and each casualty on the battlefield reduces the number of available tickets.
-Control points represent key points on the map, and are represented by flags.
-Control points are Battlefield 2s spawn points, and one team possessing a significant majority of the control points causes the other teams tickets to gradually decrease, regardless of casualties.
-A round ends when one team's tickets gone, the round's timer ends, or if at any point a team holds no control points, and has no soldiers alive on the battlefield (meaning they are not present in any way on the battlefield).
+In Battlefield 2, players are divided into two opposing teams, with the factions determined by the selected map.
+The primary objective is to reduce the opposing team's tickets, which represent the army's capacity to reinforce their position on the battlefield.
+Each team has a limited number of tickets, and each casualty decreases the available total.
+Control points, represented by flags, serve as spawn points and are strategically important on the map.
+If one team controls a significant majority of the control points, the opposing team's tickets gradually decrease regardless of casualties.
+A round ends when one team's tickets are depleted, the round timer expires, or if a team holds no control points and has no remaining soldiers on the battlefield.

 Battlefield 2's two game modes are Conquest and Cooperative.
+Cooperative games emphasize teamwork, prioritizing group achievement over individual victory.
 The only difference between the two modes is that Cooperative includes computer-controlled players, whilst Conquest allows only human players.
 Results from Cooperative mode do not count toward global player statistics.